Optimality Guarantees for Particle Belief Approximation of POMDPs

 \subsection{Laser Tag}

-The laser tag POMDP is taken from the DESPOT benchmarks~\cite{ye2017despot} wherein a robot is required to use laser sensors to localize with the ultimate goal of catching an evading robot.
+The Laser Tag POMDP (\cref{fig:lasertag}) is taken from the DESPOT benchmarks~\cite{ye2017despot} wherein a robot is required to use laser sensors to localize with the ultimate goal of catching an evading robot.
 The agent’s laser sensors extend radially in 8 evenly spaced directions and each return a rounded sensed distance sampled from a normal distribution given by $\mathcal{N}(d, 2.5)$ where $d$ is the true distance to the nearest obstacle.
 Although the observation space is not continuous, it is sufficiently large (on the order of $10^6$) that most online solvers would have to treat this as close to continuous.

-From the results, we find that POMCPOW outperforms the PFT methods for lower planning times due to a significantly lower node expansion cost.
-While POMCPOW only needs to simulate and evaluate a single particle in a node expansion, PFT methods need to simulate forward and evaluate a full particle belief.
-At longer planning times PFT methods begin to dominate POMCPOW.
-The most recent large observation space solver, AdaOPS, matches or dominates all other solvers in this class for all tested planning times for the Laser Tag POMDP.
+From the results, we find that the PFT methods outperform both POMCPOW and AdaOPS: PFT-DPW consistently outperforms both planners across different planning times, and Sparse-PFT outperforms all other planners with increased planning time.
+This suggests that for Laser Tag, having a full particle belief approximation rather than dynamically varying particle size is helpful for keeping track of likely particle hypotheses.
+Furthermore, this also suggests that the double progressive widening has diminishing returns when the action space has a fixed small size.

 We note that POMCP particularly struggles on this problem compared to all other algorithms.
-The large observation space forces the trees constructed by POMCP to become extremely shallow due to each unique sampled observation resulting in a new leaf node.
+The large observation space forces the trees constructed by POMCP to become extremely shallow due to each unique sampled observation resulting in a new leaf node~\cite{sunberg2018pomcpow}.
 This hinders POMCP’s ability to develop a non-myopic multi-step plan and yield accurate action values, empirically showing the importance of particle weighting.
-On the other hand, QMDP performs similarly well as the modern solvers.
-While the agent does not initially know its own location, it has sufficient enough information to localize using the laser sensor observations after some number of steps, and the evading robot behavior is not stochastic.
-Therefore, the crude QMDP approximation sufficiently performs well, seemingly due to the problem requiring less active information gathering compared to the other problems.
+On the other hand, QMDP exhibits performance similar to the modern solvers.
+While the agent does not initially know its own location, it has sufficient information to localize using the laser sensor observations after some steps, and the evading robot behavior leads it reliably to the corners.
+Thus, since this problem requires less active information gathering, the crude QMDP approximation performs well.